Ham Radio Exam Study Tips

 - If you have a lousy memory, or even a learning disability, you can still pass.
 It's just going to take more study time.

 - If you're lousy at math, you can still pass.
 There's a widespread belief that the exams are heavily math-oriented.
-The reality is that, even on the Extra exam, only about 10% of the exam questions require calculations.
+The reality is that, even on the Extra exam, less than 10% of the exam questions require calculations, while 74% is a passing score.
 Just learn the other stuff well, and you'll do fine.

 - Age is no excuse.
 I've had students from age 8 to 99 get their Extra tickets.
 The very young do better when an adult studies with them, and some of my older students need lots of repetition and more study time.

 Did you realize that you're already halfway there, even before you start studying?
-On this multiple-choice exam, you can expect to get 25% correct just by guessing, and you only need 75% to pass.
-So you're already 50% done!
+On this multiple-choice exam, you can expect to get 25% correct just by guessing, and you only need 75% to pass!

 Tip #2: Challenge yourself